peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

 * Michael Easter will cat-herd Jan, Feb, Mar 2023
-* Bob Shand is a soft commit for JAN 2023 on yubi (sp?) keys
 * Jordan Patterson is a soft commit for FEB 2023 on (a) Bluetooth or (b) web-authentication
+* Terry Smith is potential for March on metal-detecting
 * Kevin Greer is a soft commit for APR 2023 on FOAM framework

 ### Misc

+* Nolan Phillips
+    - formal grammar for a project-specific language as a design guide
 * Jordan Patterson:
     - available on short-notice for Kubernetes
     - also for cloud/edge protection against bots